oddjobz/pymamba/README.md

 [![Coverage Status](https://coveralls.io/repos/github/oddjobz/pymamba/badge.svg?branch=master&v=4)](https://coveralls.io/github/oddjobz/pymamba?branch=master)

 PyMamba is a Python database library which utilises LMDB as a storage engine.
-It's name is derived from the *Black Mamba* which is the fastest snake on the planet.
+It's name is derived from the *Black Mamba*, the fastest snake on the planet.
 Typically PyMamba is a number of orders of magnitude faster than alternatives such as MySQL or MongoDB, the trade-off is a reduced feature-set and a lack of language portability.